crate/services-docs/docs/reference/subscription-plans.rst

 Subscription Plans
 ==================

-When signing up for the CrateDB Cloud service, you have a choice of six different subscription plans.
-Each plan is preconfigured for different use cases, depending on what your storage, and computation needs are.
-At the same time, the plans also offer elasticity, to accompany use case changes.
+When signing up for the CrateDB Cloud service, you have a choice of different subscription plans.
+Each plan is preconfigured for different use cases, depending on your storage and computation needs.
+At the same time, the plans also offer elasticity to accompany use case changes.

-Within a given plan, you can horizontally scale the capacity of your cluster up or down by adding or subtracting nodes.
-Limited vertical scaling is also possible, with storage scaling (up only).
+Within certain plans, you can horizontally scale the capacity of your cluster up or down by adding or subtracting nodes.
+Limited vertical scaling is also possible with storage scaling (up only).
 For more information on how to do this, please refer to the `scaling guide`_.
+You can change plans at any time.

 This documentation section first explains the plans for the recommended subscription method, `subscribing and deploying a cluster directly`_.